The grids are unfiltered, randomised brain dumps and rambling thoughts.

 - Food and meals – black, grey

-I also don’t think the grids are messy random journals, I think they are actually the finished work.
-I like to make one in a day, and so it’s a reflection or snapshot of that moment and my emotional state, and the things in my head.
+On reflection, I don’t think the grids are merely messy random journals, I think they are actually the finished work.
+I like to make/ finish each one within a day, so it’s a true reflection or snapshot of that moment and my emotional state, and the things in my head.
 Finishing one gives me a sense of completeness.
+They need to be done in a day.
+They are like today’s news.
+Tomorrow it’s all different.